jalien Command Reference#

 -b : do only black-white output

--jdl <jobid> : display the job jdl
+-jdl <jobid> : display the job jdl; add a -X for a more human-friendly formated output

 -id : only list the matching job IDs, for batch processing (implies -b)